hansenlab/ForLabMembers/GettingStarted.md

 1. Setup ssh-keys on the cluster, to make it easy to login.
 2. Setup a `.sge_request` file for job submission on the cluster.
+3. Understand which version of R corresponds to Bioconductor devel and Bioconductor stable, so you're using the right version of R.

 ## Tools